 - 1. When materials are combined on a building façade horizontally, heavier materials should occur below lighter materials. - 2.
 For buildings of three stories or more, the ground floor should be differentiated from those floors above in order to reinforce the pedestrian space. - 3.
-Changes from one material or color to another along the horizontal direction should occur at "inside corner" transitions. - 4.
-Changes in material or color along the vertical direction should occur at a hard-edge "bump-out" transition which gives materials a surface to terminate into. - 5.
+Changes from one material or color to another along the horizontal direction should occur at "inside corner" transitions, as illustrated in Figure 5-2. - 4.
+Changes in material or color along the vertical direction should occur at a hardedge "bump-out" transition which gives materials a surface to terminate into. - 5.
 Façades with an overabundance of different materials or colors are generally discouraged.